systemd/mkosi/mkosi/resources/mkosi.md

   ```

 When scripts are executed, any directories that are still writable are
-also made read-only (`/home`, `/var`, `/root`, ...) and only the minimal set
+also made read-only (`/home`, `/var`, `/root`, ...) and only the minimal
-of directories that need to be writable remain writable.
+set of directories that need to be writable remain writable.
 This is to
 ensure that scripts can't mess with the host system when mkosi is
 running as root.

+Note that when executing scripts, all source directories are made
+ephemeral which means all changes made to source directories while
+running scripts are thrown away after the scripts finish executing.
+Use
+the output, build or cache directories if you need to persist data
+between builds.

 # Files